 Of the millions of visitors who come to Spain every year, to enjoy the fabulous food, fascinating culture and wonderful weather, many still labour under several popular misconceptions about this beautiful but misunderstood country.
-Cuisine, dance, drinks – here we bust some of the most widespread myths about Spanish life.
+Cuisine, dance, drinks – here we bust some of the most widespread myths about Spanish life, a special post about the 5 Common Myths about Spain.

 Sorry to disappoint all you lovers of the bar menu stalwart, the holiday favourite, the pink drink that comes in a jug laced with spirits and chunks of fruit – Spaniards don’t drink sangria.
 Yes it´s fun, it’s sociable and it’s pretty, but it’s also over-priced and too fancy-pants for most modern-day Iberians.
 They prefer a nice, straightforward tinto de verano (summer red wine) – a tall glass with ice, tinto (red wine) topped up with casera, a fizzy drink, like club soda – either casera blanca (plain soda) or casera limon (lemon soda).
 Some bars serve bottles of ready-mixed tinto de verano, but we prefer this refreshing summer-time cooler made to order.